iluvcapra/pycmx/CONTRIBUTING.md

 ## Regarding use of Agents

-`bwavfile` is an open-source project that is offered free for no commerical gain, and is developed and maintained for educational and creative reasons.
+`pycmx` is an open-source project that is offered free for no commerical gain, and is developed and maintained for educational and creative reasons.

 If you use an agent or LLM to produce code for it you are missing out on the benefits